 10. CONSIDER APPOINTING LYNDON FRIANT AS A PLANNING COMMISSION MEMBER.
-Mayor Chartier introduced Lyndon Friant as a candidate to fill the open Planning Commission.
-He noted that Lyndon has experience serving on Planning Commissions in other communities.
+Mayor Chartier introduced Lyndon Friant as a candidate to fill the open Planning Commission seat.
+He noted that Lyndon has experience serving on planning commissions in other communities.
 He noted that the seat is for a three-year term, which would end in December 2028.
 Councilmember Brown moved to appoint Lyndon Friant to the Planning Commission.
+The motion was seconded by Councilmember Morgan and the motion carried unanimously.
+(Summary: Yes=4) Yes: Louis Brown, Stephanie Morgan, Christopher Nielson, Kelvin Johns.

-11. SELECTION OF A COUNCIL MEMBER TO SERVE AS MAYOR PRO TEMPORE.
+11. SELECTION OF A COUNCILMEMBER TO SERVE AS MAYOR PRO TEMPORE.
 Mayor Chartier explained the need for a Mayor Pro Tempore to conduct meetings in his absence.
 After a brief discussion, Councilmember Brown made a motion to appoint Councilmember Nielson as Mayor Pro Tempore.
 Councilmember Morgan seconded the motion and the motion carried unanimously.
 (Summary: Yes=4) Yes: Louis Brown, Kelvin Johns, Stephanie Morgan, Christopher Nielson.